pkirkham/pkirkham.github.io/_posts/pyrus/2026-07-30-native-decompression-for-jhdf.md

 ## The Challenge of Reading Compressed Datasets

 I'm a fan of jHDF.
 I'm possibly a little biased because the [developer gave my profiling of jHDF against other HDF libraries in Java a shout out](https://github.com/jamesmudd/jhdf) on the GitHub page.
 The truth is that jHDF is pure Java, which is a preference of mine where possible, and it permits multi-threaded reading.
 On a modern SSD this does allow great improvement in random access to files and it is thus **essential** for an effective HDF5 reader (in my opinion).
 The downside of the pure Java implementation is that not every single feature in HDF5 has been implemented.
-Most notably the weak spot that becomespainfully obvious the moment you start working with real datasets is that it cannot decompress most datasets that rely on external HDF5 filter plugins.
+Most notably the weak spot that becomes painfully obvious the moment you start working with real datasets is that it cannot decompress most datasets that rely on external HDF5 filter plugins.
 An LZ4 decompression capability was recently added as jHDF was able to leverage a Java LZ4 library, but several other compression codecs have no Java library equivalents.

 The breakthrough came from noticing that jHDF does have a few fundamentally useful components.

  1. It exposes the compressed chunk bytes exactly as they appear in the file.
 You can get the compressed chunk as-is.
  2. It tells you which filter was used, and provides the `cd_values` array that describes the compression parameters.
- 3. It has a [[FilterManager class](https://github.com/jamesmudd/jhdf/blob/master/jhdf/src/main/java/io/jhdf/filter/FilterManager.java) that allows for dynamic registration of filters at runtime without the need to fork and recompile the jHDF source.
+ 3. It has a [FilterManager class](https://github.com/jamesmudd/jhdf/blob/master/jhdf/src/main/java/io/jhdf/filter/FilterManager.java) that allows for dynamic registration of filters at runtime without the need to fork and recompile the jHDF source.

 Assuming you had an implementation of your filter of choice in Java, this means that you could in theory just write a filter class that takes the compressed bytes, applies decompression using your implementation and the parameters embedded in the HDF5 for that filter, and obtain the uncompressed original data.
 In other words, jHDF hands you everything you need to perform decompression with the notable exception that it can't load the native HDF5 filter plugins required for decompression and it does not provide a large number of pure Java alternatives.